lexicHQ/docs/natural-language-understanding.md

 # Natural Language Understanding with Recime

+Bring the natural language provider of choice with Recime as `npm` package.
 We have tested and recommend the following Natural Language providers:

   * [api.ai](https://api.ai)
   * [wit.ai](https://github.com/wit-ai/node-wit)